OmarMiniesy/Notes/Networking/Domain Name System (DNS).md

 3. If there are subdomains, step 2 is repeated
 4. Then the host name is requested.

-> IP address of root server are hardcoded in configuration of resolver
+> IP address of root server are hardcoded in configuration of resolver.

 > This operation can be reversed, to get the DNS from the IP.
 > `Ping` utility in linux does this.